Martha EricksonCourtesy photo Laurie Rhiner

 Polk County Detective Dennis Marshall — who was in charge of Erickson’s murder investigation — said the fact that the two women knew each other was not high on the list of leads.

-Channel 13′s Aaron Brilbeck reports on the unsolved murder of Martha “Marty” Erickson.
-September 9, 2010
+Channel 13’s Aaron Brilbeck reports on the unsolved murder of Martha “Marty” Erickson.
+Airdate: September 9, 2010

 Marshall also confirmed that Erickson knew Steven Klein, the father of Kersten’s twin daughters, but reiterated that they only knew of their acquaintance and had no strong link between the two deaths.

-On January 8, 1996, Donna Lee Marshall, 37, was found shot in the head in her home in Bon Aire Mobile Home Lodge in Iowa City, and it appeared that she, too, was an acquaintance of Kersten and Erickson.
-But the investigation into the acquaintance of all three women yielded nothing substantial, Johnson County Sheriff Carpenter said in a May 12, 1996 story in the Gazette.
+Just over one month after Erickson’s murder, someone shot 37-year-old Donna Lee Marshall in the head January 8, 1996, at her Iowa City trailer in the Bon Aire Mobile Home Lodge.
+Marshall knew both Kersten and Erickson, but the investigation into the acquaintance of all three women yielded nothing substantial, Johnson County Sheriff Carpenter told the Gazette in a story published May 12, 1996.

 Carpenter said detectives and DCI agents were talking at least weekly on the cases to evaluate their progress.